Drata Pricing 2026: Plans, Real Costs & What's Not on the Website

 Foundation Plan

 Foundation targets startups and small companies pursuing their first compliance framework — typically SOC 2 Type II or ISO 27001.
 It covers automated evidence collection for one framework, a standard set of pre-built integrations, basic questionnaire functionality, and basic vendor management.
-The plan is capped at 50 employees in its entry-level configuration [3].
+The plan is generally scoped to teams of up to ~50 employees.
+Most buyers in this segment pay $9,000–$12,000/year; the $7,500 floor applies to very small teams with strong negotiating leverage [3][5].

 Advanced Plan

 Advanced supports growing companies with more complex compliance programmes.
 It adds multiple framework support, custom controls, API access, and more advanced risk features.
-Companies that have completed their first certification and are expanding to a second framework (e.g., adding ISO 27001 after SOC 2, or adding NIS2 to an existing programme) typically move to this tier [3].
+Companies that have completed their first certification and are expanding to a second framework (e.g., adding ISO 27001 after SOC 2, or adding NIS2 to an existing programme) typically move to this tier.
+Core Advanced deals land around $18,000–$22,000/year; at the higher employee bands or with three frameworks, buyers have reported quotes up to $50,000/year [3][5].

 Enterprise Plan

-Enterprise includes the full Drata platform: Trust Center Pro, Vendor Risk Pro, User Access Reviews, Multi-Entity Workspaces, advanced GRC automation, and dedicated support.
-Large enterprises report paying $75,000–$100,000+/year when multiple modules, frameworks, and entities are included [3][4].
+Enterprise includes the full Drata platform: the Drata Trust Center, Vendor Risk Pro, User Access Reviews, Multi-Entity Workspaces, advanced GRC automation, and dedicated support. $25,000 is the practical floor; most buyers in this tier land between $40,000 and $70,000, and large enterprises report paying $75,000–$120,000+/year when multiple modules, frameworks, and entities are included [3][4][5].

 Add-Ons That Significantly Increase Total Cost